Should You Be an Agricultural Educator?

 After completing the program you will be able to deliver agricultural instruction in the classroom and laboratory.
 You will be able to offer rich experiential learning experiences outside the classroom in the field, in greenhouses, and in animal facilities.
 You will be able to provide leadership education, partnering with national and state student organizations like the FFA.
 And you will emerge as leaders in your own right, playing a key role in educating the public about the importance of agriculture.

-In New Jersey there are two paths that students can take to becoming high school agriscience teachers.
+In New Jersey there are three paths that students can take to becoming high school agriscience teachers.
 In the Dual-Degree Path students earn a B.S. degree in Agriculture and Food Systems; followed by the M.Ed. in Agricultural Science Education.
 In the Subject Area Path students earn a B.S. in Agriculture and Food Systems and then continue with teacher certification via Alternate Route Teacher Certification.
+The Post-Baccalaureate Path offers a way for those who have previously earned at least a Bachelors degree in a subject area relevant to agriculture science, to obtain a masters degree in education with certification to teach agricultural science at New Jersey secondary schools.

 1. Dual-Degree Path

-*Other majors at SEBS can be used for entry into the GSE agricultural science education path.
+*Other majors at SEBS can also be used for entry into the GSE agricultural science education path.

 Students earn a B.S. in Agriculture and Food Systems, teacher education track, including all education courses.
 Then students continue on for teacher certification via the Alternate Route Program, either at GSE or several other colleges in New Jersey.
 The advantage of the Subject Area Path is that students are employed as a student teacher while they complete Alternate Route Teacher Certification.
 The disadvantage of the Subject Area Path is that students must find an employer secondary school, based on their B.S. training in Agriculture and Food Systems, that is willing to sponsor them for the Alternate Route Program.